swipswaps/gemini-code-review-tool/README.md

 ### 1. Fetching Repository Files (`services/githubService.ts`)

-When a user enters a GitHub repository URL and clicks "Fetch Files," the application initiates a multi-step process to retrieve the file tree:
+When a user enters a GitHub repository URL, the application automatically initiates a debounced fetch process:

-1.  **URL Parsing:** The provided URL is parsed to extract the repository `owner` and `repo` name.
+1.  **URL Parsing & Tree Construction:** The URL is parsed to extract the `owner` and `repo`.
+The application fetches the entire file list using the GitHub Git Trees API (`?recursive=1`), then intelligently constructs a hierarchical folder and file tree from the flat list of paths.
-2.  **Default Branch Discovery:** An initial, unauthenticated request is made to the GitHub REST API endpoint (`/repos/{owner}/{repo}`) to get the repository's metadata, which includes the name of its `default_branch`.
-3.  **Recursive Tree Fetch:** A second request is made to the Git Trees API endpoint (`/repos/{owner}/{repo}/git/trees/{default_branch}?recursive=1`).
-The `recursive=1` query parameter is crucial, as it fetches the entire file structure of the repository in a single API call, avoiding the need to traverse directories one by one.
-4.  **File Filtering:** The response, which contains a list of all files and directories, is filtered to include only files (`type: 'blob'`).
-Each file's path is checked against a predefined set of allowed extensions (`ALLOWED_EXTENSIONS`) to ensure only reviewable, text-based files are shown to the user.
-5.  **Content Fetching:** When a user clicks on a file in the browser, a final API call is made to the Contents API endpoint (`/repos/{owner}/{repo}/contents/{path}`).
-This endpoint returns the file's content as a base64-encoded string, which the application then decodes into plain text using `atob()` for display and analysis.
+2.  **File Content Fetching:** When a user starts a review, a request is made to the Contents API endpoint (`/repos/{owner}/{repo}/contents/{path}`) for each selected file.
+This endpoint returns the file's content as a base64-encoded string, which the application decodes (`atob()`) into plain text for analysis.
+The process uses `Promise.allSettled` to handle errors gracefully, so one failed file won't stop an entire batch review.

 ### 2. AI-Powered Analysis (`services/geminiService.ts`)

 The core of the application lies in its interaction with the Gemini API.

-1.  **Prompt Engineering:** When the "Review Code" button is clicked, the selected file's content and path are embedded into a carefully crafted prompt.
-This prompt instructs the Gemini model to assume the persona of an **expert senior software engineer**.
-It provides a clear set of criteria for the review, including bugs, performance, best practices, security, and style.
+1.  **Prompt Engineering:** The file's content and path are embedded into a carefully crafted prompt.
+This prompt instructs the Gemini model to act as an **expert senior software engineer** and provides clear criteria for the review.
+Crucially, it asks the model to wrap any line number references in a special HTML tag (e.g., `<span data-lines="15-18">L15-18</span>`) to make its output machine-readable for the interactive highlighting feature.
-2.  **Streaming for Real-Time Feedback:** The application uses the `gemini-2.5-pro` model via the `@google/genai` SDK's `generateContentStream` method.
-This is a key feature, as it allows the app to receive the model's response in chunks as it's being generated, rather than waiting for the entire review to complete.
+2.  **Streaming for Real-Time Feedback:** The app uses the `gemini-2.5-pro` model's streaming capabilities (`generateContentStream`).
+This allows the app to receive the model's response in chunks as it's generated, rather than waiting for the entire review to complete.
 3.  **Structured Output:** The prompt explicitly asks the model to structure its output in two parts, separated by a unique token (`<<CODE_SEPARATOR>>`):
-    *   **Part 1: Review Comments:** A detailed, markdown-formatted explanation of the identified issues and the reasoning behind the suggested fixes.
+    *   **Part 1: Review Comments:** A detailed, markdown-formatted explanation of the identified issues.
-    *   **Part 2: Corrected Code:** The full, corrected version of the code, formatted in a markdown code block.
-This ensures the output can be programmatically parsed.
+    *   **Part 2: Corrected Code:** The full, corrected version of the code.

 ### 3. The Code Review Lifecycle (`components/CodeReviewer.tsx`)

-This component acts as the central hub for the user's interaction with a selected file.
-It manages the entire review lifecycle through its state:
+This component manages the multi-file review lifecycle in an accordion interface.

--   **Initial State:** Displays the content of the selected file in a `<pre>` block.
--   **Review in Progress:** When the review is initiated, the view switches to the `StreamingResponse` component.
-This component receives the stream of text from the Gemini API and renders it in real-time, along with a blinking cursor, giving the user immediate feedback that the analysis is underway.
+-   **Review in Progress:** When a review is initiated, the main view locks into a consistent layout.
+For each file, a **Review Comments** panel appears, showing the AI's "thought process" streaming in real-time, providing immediate feedback.
+Above it, a **Diff Viewer** shows the original code.
--   **Review Complete:** Once the stream ends, `CodeReviewer.tsx` processes the complete response.
-It splits the text at the `<<CODE_SEPARATOR>>` token to separate the comments from the corrected code.
-It then passes this data to the `DiffViewer` and displays the markdown comments below it.
-Error handling is also managed here, displaying any issues that occur during the API call.
+-   **Review Complete:** Once the stream for a file ends, the UI smoothly transitions.
+The **Review Comments** panel formats the streamed text into readable, structured markdown using the `marked` library.
+The **Diff Viewer** updates to show a side-by-side comparison of the original code and the AI's corrected version.
+This persistent layout avoids jarring UI shifts and keeps the context visible throughout the review.

 ### 4. Displaying the Results (`components/DiffViewer.tsx`)

-To present the code changes clearly, the `DiffViewer` component performs a line-by-line comparison:
+To present the code changes clearly, the `DiffViewer` component performs a line-by-line comparison using the `diff` library.
+It renders two panels, "Original" and "Corrected," with line numbers.
+It intelligently adds blank lines to ensure that corresponding code blocks remain aligned, and it highlights lines in green (additions) or red (removals) for an intuitive visual representation.

--   It uses the `diff` library's `diffLines` function to compare the original and corrected code snippets.
--   The function returns an array of "change objects," where each object represents a block of added, removed, or unchanged lines.
--   The component maps over this array, rendering each line with:
-    -   A `+` or `-` prefix.
-    -   A distinct background color (green for additions, red for removals) to provide an immediate, scannable visual representation of the proposed changes.

 ## Project Structure